 Section 3.3 of the Comprehensive Plan is titled "Conceptual Land Use Plan" and describes in detail the various components and intent of the Conceptual Land Use Plan.
 Within this section, a Neighborhood Center is defined as the smallest scale center, providing convenience shopping for the day-to-day needs of residents in the immediate neighborhood.
 The Comprehensive Plan suggests developing Neighborhood Centers at the intersections of neighborhood collector streets with arterial streets.
 These centers should promote good pedestrian and bicycle access to the neighborhood they serve and minimize traffic impacts on local streets.
 Where possible, these centers should be located in conjunction with neighborhood-scale civic uses, parks, and public spaces.
 The Comprehensive Plan suggests placing these centers approximately one mile apart.
-The Project incorporates all of these design principles including limited traffic impacts to local streets, incorporating public and civic uses and locating near arterial streets.
+Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings October 2016 The Project incorporates all of these design principles including limited traffic impacts to local streets, incorporating public and civic uses and locating near arterial streets.
 Additionally, as per the objectives of the Comprehensive Plan, the Project Site is located more than one mile from any existing Neighborhood Center in the Town.